 Dubai welcomes and fosters international investment by creating a one-of-a-kind investment-driven visa scheme that allows investors to lawfully remain in the UAE and build a secure future for their families and enterprises.

-If you are looking to invest in Dubai, one option is to apply for the Investor’s Visa.
-This visa offers a number of benefits, including being able to live and work in Dubai, as well as enjoying certain tax exemptions.
+If you are looking to invest in UAE one option is to apply for an Investor Visa.
+This visa offers a number of benefits, including being able to live and work in the UAE as well as enjoying certain tax exemptions.
 Here we will take a look at some of the cost and eligibility criteria associated with the Investor’s Visa.

-A Dubai Investor Visa is available to foreign nationals who wish to make investments in Dubai’s real estate or already existing businesses.
-In some locations, it is referred to as the Dubai Partner Visa.
+A UAE Investor Visa is available to foreign nationals who wish to make investments in UAE real estate or already existing businesses.
+In some locations, it is referred to as the UAE Partner Visa.
 The visa is valid for three years.

 The holder of a visa to the United Arab Emirates may enter and leave the country at any time before the expiration of the visa for any reason.
 Unlike a passport, an investor visa gives investors access to a wide range of commercial opportunities.

-The Dubai investor visa allows the holder to live and work in the United Arab Emirates for the period of the visa.
-The bearer of a Dubai Investor Visa becomes a UAE tax resident and is not taxable in their home country, but this is subject to the investor’s home country’s restrictions.
+The UAE investor visa allows the holder to live and work in the United Arab Emirates for the period of the visa.
+The bearer of a UAE Investor Visa becomes a UAE tax resident and is not taxable in their home country, but this is subject to the investor’s home country’s restrictions.

-It is possible to create a bank account, subscribe to the Etisalat and Du Mobile home packages, and get a UAE identification card and a Dubai driving license with the Dubai Investor Visa.
-You can sponsor your parents, children, and spouse for a Dubai relocation if you have an Investor Visa.
+It is possible to create a bank account, subscribe to the Etisalat and Du Mobile home packages, and get a UAE identification card and a UAE driving license with the UAE Investor Visa.
+You can sponsor your parents, children, and spouse for a UAE relocation if you have an Investor Visa.